Most meteorites are attracted by the magnet, but the particularity of meteorites compared to terrestrial rocks is that they have a fusion crust.

 This crust is like a very thin weak black film that can disappear because of erosion.

-When meteorites crossed Earth’s atmosphere, the air turbulences can create on the surface of meteorites depressions like thumbprints called regmaglypts.
+As meteorites pass through the Earth’s atmosphere, air turbulence can create thumbprint-like depressions on the surface of meteorites called regmaglypts.

 These regmaglypts don’t exist on Earth rocks.